 I have to admit, I’m a little obsessed with making soup right now.
 Once the weather gets cold, soup is the only thing I want to eat.
-This Beef and Barley Soup is warm, hearty, and perfect for a cold night.
+This Beef and Barley Soup is a hot and hearty soup.
+It’s warm, filling, and perfect for a cold night.
 I love to serve it with some crusty bread and a glass of red wine!

 For the meat, I used a grass-fed london broil that I cut into cubes.
 Grass fed beef is high in omega 3 fatty acids and is higher in the “good” unsaturated fats and lower in the “bad” saturated fats.
 I bought my beef from the farmer’s market, but Whole Foods just started to carry grass-fed beef.